mireglo/Sudoku_CSC290/README.md

 - **Anthony Lee**
    - I created SudokuApplication and Textbox.
 The application launches the game and acts as the view.
 Creating the application involved hooking up the game to the GUI.
 Additionally, I made the UFO cursor in the menu screen.
 The textboxes represent an individual cell and can get input.
 Fixed a bug where using the arrow keys did not highlight a clue cell.

+- **Kyle Xiao**
+    - I created the SudokuGrid class for our game.
+The SudokuGrid class randomly generates the model of a game of sudoku.
+SudokuGrid also handles the the logic for making moves, undoing moves, and restarting the current puzzle.
+Proof read and minor edits to README.md.
+Fixed errors: formatted SudokuGrid to match PEP8, centered elements on the main menu, removed multiple highlighted cells in GameScreen.

+- **Puneet Sandhu**
+   - I created Sudoku.py to create a pathway for the view and model to interact.
+I implemented the class InputHandler.py which is currently unused.
+I added the navigation of the game board using both the mouse and keyboard (WASD Keys) as well as fixing the implementation of selected cells in the class GameScreen.py.

 ## License